gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ##  Protected Association Parameter Validation Chunk (PVALID) {#pvalid-chunk}

-This section defines the new chunk types that will be used to validate the negotiation of the protection engine selected for CRYPTO chunk.
+This section defines the new chunk types that will be used to validate the negotiation of the protection engine selected for DTLS chunk.
-This to prevent down grade attacks on the negotiation of protection engines. {{sctp-Crypto-chunk-newchunk-pvalid-chunk}} illustrates the new chunk type.
+This to prevent down grade attacks on the negotiation of protection engines. {{sctp-DTLS-chunk-newchunk-pvalid-chunk}} illustrates the new chunk type.

 | Chunk Type | Chunk Name |
 | 0x4X | Protected Association Parameter Validation (PVALID) |
-{: #sctp-Crypto-chunk-newchunk-pvalid-chunk title="PVALID Chunk Type" cols="r l"}
+{: #sctp-DTLS-chunk-newchunk-pvalid-chunk title="PVALID Chunk Type" cols="r l"}

 It should be noted that the PVALID chunk format requires the receiver stop processing this SCTP packet, discard the unrecognized chunk and